 Save on Cozumel Hotels!

 The vibrant yet laid-back island of Cozumel lies just off the coast of Mexico's Yucatan Peninsula.
 Warm aquamarine waters, lush vegetation and pristine beaches make this island paradise a favorite among travelers.
-Vacations To Go has helped more than five million travelers plan terrific trips, and we'll help you find your ideal Cozumel hotel for the lowest possible price!
+Vacations To Go has helped more than six million travelers plan terrific trips, and we'll help you find your ideal Cozumel hotel for the lowest possible price!

 Use the box at the right for an instant quote, or read on to learn more about Cozumel.

 All-inclusive resorts are popular lodging options in Cozumel, because accommodations, meals, alcoholic and non-alcoholic beverages, entertainment and activities, and all taxes and gratuities are included in a single price that's paid upfront.
 The quote box at right will provide rates for all-inclusive resorts, as well as traditional hotels.

 Year-round temperatures average 71 to 89 degrees in balmy Cozumel.
 The island was settled by Mayan Indians 2,000 years ago and was once believed to be a sanctuary and sacred shrine.
 Religious pilgrimages to Cozumel were common, especially from women paying homage to Ixchel, the goddess of the moon, pregnancy and childbirth.
 Although the island had been settled and resettled many times since then, it wasn't until Jacques Cousteau revealed Cozumel's rich beauty to the world in a 1961 documentary that it became a major tourist destination.